 - Date of the incurred damage

-Government-mandated obligations including jury duty, travel restrictions, and military deployment (where applicable).
+Government-mandated obligations required by the owner or sitter including jury duty, travel restrictions, and military deployment (where applicable).
 Please note, these obligations must be dated after the Rover service was booked.

-Serious illness or death of a sitter, owner, pet or their immediate family member.
-If the circumstance pertains to a family member, please specify their relationship to you.
+Serious illness or death of a sitter, owner, pet or their immediate family member that requires a hospital visit.
+If the circumstance pertains to a family member, please specify their relationship to you